JulianMontes27/gastify-app/README.md

 ## Description

 A modern, fully fleshed expense tracker app.
 Built with Bun (with Hono) as Javascript Runtime and server and React (using Vite) with Tailwind CSS and Shadcn/ui for the frontend.
-Zod validation middleware for the API routes, Hono RPC to allow sharing of the API specifications between the server and the client, Tanstack query for async state management
+Zod validation middleware for the API routes, Hono RPC to allow sharing of the API specifications between the server and the client, Tanstack query for async state management, Tanstack Router for client side routing